obsidiandynamics/jackdaw/README.md

 The code above closely resembles how you would normally acquire a `Producer`/`Consumer` pair.
 The only material difference is that we use the `Kafka` factory interface, which exposes `getProducer(Properties)` and `getConsumer(Properties)` methods.
 Because we're using real Kafka brokers, we have to supply a `KafkaClusterConfig` with `bootstrapServers` set.

 ## Configuring a mock Kafka connection
-So far there was nothing much to write home about.
+So far there wasn't much to write home about.
+That's about to change.
 Jackdaw's real power is unleashed when we swap `KafkaCluster` with `MockKafka`.

 ```java
 final Zlg zlg = Zlg.forClass(MethodHandles.lookup().lookupClass()).get();